vendia/examples/share/control-plane-graphql/README.md

 # Using the Share Graphql API
-This example demonstrates using the GraphQL API to work with the Share Control Plane.
+This example demonstrates using a GraphQL client to work with the Vendia Share control plane API.
 This is useful when automating activities such as Uni Creation.

 The Share control plane API requires [Amazon Signature Version 4 (Sigv4)](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) signed requests.
 Sigv4 signing is performed using AWS credentials as provided by the AWS Congnito service.
 This example uses email and password combinations to authenticate with Cognito, obtain AWS credentials, and then sign a request.
 This example specifically signs a request to list Unis for the given username.